True Rx Answers

 Which pharmacies may I use?

-There are more than 60,000 pharmacies nationwide (retail and independent) that are contracted with True Rx.
-Click here for our Pharmacy Locator to find pharmacies in your area.
-You can also contact True Rx at (866) 921-4047 and let a Customer Service Representative assist you with your search.
+There are more than 65,000 pharmacies nationwide (retail and independent) that are contracted with True Rx.
+Visit our Pharmacy Locator to see the pharmacy’s in your area.
+Contact True Rx at (866) 921-4047 and let a Customer Service Representative assist you with your search.
 If your pharmacy is not listed in the Pharmacy Network, a representative at True Rx can contact that pharmacy to inquire about joining our network.

 What is a PDL?